 Southbank Centre: Just past Hungerford Bridge you will find the Southbank Centre which dates back to the 1951 Festival of Britain.
 Here you can see a wide variety of cultural events from dance to art, music, performance and the spoken word many of which are free.
 You can also grab a coffee and a bite to eat at the restaurants and cafes and browse the shops.
-The Southbank Centre actually occupies 21 acres which includes the Royal Festival Hall, Hayward Gallery (building currently being repaired), Queen Elizabeth Hall (building currently being repaired) and more making it the cultural quarter of the South Bank.
-They are celebrating the Festival of Love until the 29 August 2016, check out the website for full information.
-Watch the skateboarders underneath the Southbank Centre and take pictures of the graffiti covered walls.
+The Southbank Centre actually occupies 21 acres which include the Royal Festival Hall, Hayward Gallery, Queen Elizabeth Hall and more making it the cultural quarter of the South Bank.
+Watch the skateboarders underneath the Southbank Centre and take pictures of the graffiti-covered walls.

-Queen Elizabeth Hall: At the moment there is a roof top garden at the Queen Elizabeth Hall where you can sit in amongst the plants and enjoy some refreshments which you can purchase from the kiosks.
+Queen Elizabeth Hall: At the moment there is a rooftop garden at Queen Elizabeth Hall where you can sit in amongst the plants and enjoy some refreshments which you can purchase from the kiosks.
 It’s a lovely haven where you get a fantastic view of London.

-National Film Theatre: This is a four screen cinema operated by the British Film Institute which shows a large selection of films ranging from classics through to art house contemporary.
-There’s a book shop which also sells DVDs on site and the Reuben Library is a study space which contains masses of material about the moving image.
-This is a must visit theatre for film buffs.
+National Film Theatre: This is a four-screen cinema operated by the British Film Institute which shows a large selection of films ranging from classics through to art house contemporary.
+There’s a book shop which also sells DVDs on-site and the Reuben Library is a study space which contains masses of material about the moving image.
+This is a must-visit theatre for film buffs.
 In front of the National Film Theatre you will find a brilliant second hand and antique book market which is open every day.
 Read my Southbank Centre Book Market Review.

 National Theatre: This building was designed by Sir Denys Lasdun and opened its doors in 1976.
 The National Theatre houses three auditoriums, rehearsal rooms, terraces overlooking the river, restaurants and bars.
 You can take set building and scenic painting workshops and make costumes and props here.
-They stage around twenty productions per year which are performed by their company of 150 actors.
+The National Theatre stage around twenty productions per year which are performed by their company of 150 actors.

 Gabriel’s Wharf: If you want to browse around some independent boutiques and shops stop off at Gabriel’s Wharf.
 You’ll notice a big sign on a building which is home to the ITV This Morning show.
-Just by the side is an open courtyard with shops either side and in the middle you will find carved statues and rustic tables and chairs.
+Just by the side is an open courtyard with shops either side and in the middle, you will find carved statues and rustic tables and chairs.
 With a few eateries and also a public toilet, it’s a cute place to explore.
 You will find galleries, pottery, scarves and bags from India along with jewellery.
 Next door to Gabriel’s Wharf is the Bernie Spain Gardens where you will often find festivals taking place.
 Read my Gabriel’s Wharf Review.

-River Thames: This walk is along the bank of the River Thames which is the longest river in England and the second longest in the UK.
+River Thames: This walk is along the bank of the River Thames which is the longest river in England and the second-longest in the UK.
 They are plenty of benches situated along the banks so take a seat and watch the activity on the water.
 You can take a boat on the river if you have time.
-Look out for the plaques placed along the barriers which give you the names of the famous buildings flanking the banks.

-If you continue on you venture into Bankside where you will find the Tate Modern, Millennium Bridge, Shakespeare’s Globe, Clink Street Prison Museum, the Golden Hinde II, Southwark Cathedral and eventually Borough Food Market.
+If you continue onwards you’ll venture into Bankside where you will find the Tate Modern, Millennium Bridge, Shakespeare’s Globe, Clink Street Prison Museum, the Golden Hinde II, Southwark Cathedral and eventually Borough Food Market.
 I cover these in my post about Ten Tourist Things To Do In Bankside.

 London South Bank Restaurants

 There are plenty of restaurants in the vicinity.
 You will find restaurants in the Southbank Centre and subsequent buildings.
 There is a patch of chain restaurants just by the Southbank centre.
-Gabriel’s Wharf and OXO Tower Wharf also have plenty of eateries.
-Along this strip you will often find pop up restaurants in shipping containers (Bleecker Street Burgers and Look Mum No Hands), food trucks (Wahaca Street Kitchen) and ice cream or frozen Yoghurt vans (Snog Frozen Yoghurt).
+Gabriel’s Wharf and Oxo Tower Wharf also have plenty of eateries.
+Along this strip, you will often find pop up restaurants in shipping containers.
 For an upmarket dining experience try the OXO Restaurant or Skylon both of which have great views of the area.

 Travel to London South Bank